maidsafe-archive/safe_app_nodejs/README.md

     * [Node.js](https://nodejs.org) ^8.0.0 (we recommend installing it via [nvm](https://github.com/creationix/nvm))
     * [Git](https://git-scm.com/)
     * [Yarn](https://yarnpkg.com) (as a replacement for `npm`).
+    * Windows-specific:
+      - Yarn attempts to build modules concurrently with multiple child processes, which causes intermittent timing issues on Windows.
+Users need to run `yarn config set child-concurrency 1` just once to effect local yarn settings.
+      - In order to be able to build native Node modules for this library, run `npm install --global --production windows-build-tools` which installs Python 2.x, Visual Studio 2015 build tools, and Visual C++ build tools.

 2. Clone this GitHub repository: